Do I board animals in my home?

 What if I get delayed and can't make it home in time?

 If you get delayed, I recommend you calling me as soon as possible, I will continue care for your pets until you arrive home.
 For last minute delays/delays that fall out of office hours, you should contact me directly.
 An addition fee might be required.

 What if my property is damaged while I am away?

 I agree to provide all services in a reliable, caring and trustworthy manner.
 However, I am only liable for claims arising from negligence or willful misconduct on my part.
 Due to the extreme unpredictability of animals, I will not accept responsibility for unusual mishaps (i.e., bites, furniture damage, spills, pet stains, etc.).

 What types of animals do you care for?

-I care for most animals, as long as they do not pose a danger to me.
+I care for most animals, if do not pose a danger to me.
 I have experience caring for dogs, cats, birds, fish, hamsters, rabbits.
 I do not care for any animals with a history of biting, fighting or attacking people.
-If they are not friendly towards me on the consult I will not be able to do any pet sitting for you.
+If they are not friendly towards me on the consult I may not be able to do any pet sitting for you.

 Do you provide references?